This guidance is an explanation of UK-Australia FTA Chapter 4: Rules of Origin and Origin Procedures

 Specific processing rules

 Some product-specific rules in the UK-Australia trade agreement require non-originating materials to undergo specific types of processing before the product into which they are incorporated can qualify for zero tariffs when sold to Australia.
-These include certain types of fabric and chemicals – under Chapter 60 and Chapters 27 through to 38 respectively of the Product-Specific Rules of the agreement.
+These include certain types of textiles, fabric and chemicals – classified under Chapters 50 through to 63 and Chapters 27 through to 40 respectively of the Product-Specific Rules of the agreement.